 Companies benefit even more from analytics when leadership takes a strong role in setting that direction.

-tools to effectively implement and integrate analytics into their operations.
+Leaders need information and tools to effectively implement and integrate analytics into their operations.

 Presentation topics can include, but are not limited to,

 Monitoring model performance

 Every SAS® programmer, from the beginner to the expert, has found new or unusual ways to solve problems

 with SAS.
 Coder's Corner is the place to share tips and tricks, useful nuggets of programming, or techniques that

 make jobs easier.
 Presentations are 10 minutes in length and can come from a broad range of topics.